ericthomas98/cen4802/README.md

 # cen4802
+Eric Thomas Jr.
-This is a repository for my CEN-4802C Undergrad course
+This is a repository for my CEN-4802C Undergrad course.